vfilippova-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 * It is either in JWK (a single JWK or a JWK set) or PEM (a PEM encoded X.509 certificate or an RSA Public key) format.
 You can select one of each, or both options.
 * It is placed in the `content.body` message attribute.

-If no key is returned or the key is not in the correct format, the filter will fail.
-If the key cannot verify the JWS signature, the filter will fail.
+If no key is returned or the key is not in the correct format, the filter fails.
+If the key cannot verify the JWS signature, the filter fails.

-Before the policy is called, two message attributes are created containing the JWS header and payload, `jws.header` and `jws.payload`, respectively.
+Before the policy is called, two message attributes are created containing the JWS header and payload, `jwt.header` and `jwt.body`, respectively.
+If a detached signature is configured, the `jwt.body` is not created, and the payload must be provided separately.

 You can use these attributes in the discovery policy to locate the correct key.
 For example, you can use:

-* `${jws.header.jku}` with the [Connect to URL](/docs/apim_policydev/apigw_polref/routing_common/#connect-to-url-filter) filter to retrieve a JWK from an external source.
+* `${jwt.header.jku}` with the [Connect to URL](/docs/apim_policydev/apigw_polref/routing_common/#connect-to-url-filter) filter to retrieve a JWK from an external source.
-* `${jws.header.x5u}` to retrieve a PEM encoded certificate from an external source.
+* `${jwt.header.x5u}` to retrieve a PEM encoded certificate from an external source.
-* `${jws.payload}` to identify the subject of the JWS, and retrieve a key from a data source, such as the KPS.
+* `${jwt.body}` to identify the subject of the JWS, and retrieve a key from a data source, such as the KPS.

-Other useful headers for identifying the key are: `${jws.header.kid}` and `${jws.header.jwk}`.
+Other useful headers for identifying the key are: `${jwt.header.kid}` and `${jwt.header.jwk}`.

 #### Select static key or selector